Thomas W. Ogletree

 His service to the United Methodist Church began in 1952, when he became a licensed local preacher.
 He was ordained as an elder in the North Alabama Conference in 1959, and has been a member of the New York Annual Conference since 1990.
 He held several pastoral positions from 1952 through 1964.
 Ogletree served as a member of the UMC’s Episcopal Committee on “Our Theological Task” and helped draft that section of the church’s Book of Discipline.

-He is equally committed to full equality for LGBT people in civil society and in the United Methodist Church.
+He is a strong advocate for the full equality of LGBTQ people in civil society and in the United Methodist Church.
 In the fall of 2012, Ogletree officiated at the wedding of his son, a pastoral act for which he now faces charges in a church trial because of the UMC’s ban on same-sex weddings and ceremonies.
-He is a signer of Methodists in New Direction’s (MIND) Covenant of Conscience, a collective commitment by over 1,000 people in the New York Annual Conference to extend their ministries to all couples, gay and straight, on an equal basis.
+He is a signer of Methodists in New Direction’s (MIND) Covenant of Conscience, a collective commitment by over 1,200 people in the New York Annual Conference to extend their ministries to all couples, gay and straight, on an equal basis.